 Definition:

 Probability of Failure on Demand (PFD) measures the likelihood that a safety function will fail when required to operate.
 In reality, when discussing PFD, it is really PFDavg.
-It is the most core mathematical concept of all of Functional Safety.
+It is the most core mathematical concept of all of functional safety.
+It is essentially the probability of something failing when it is needed.

 Key Points: